IBM/tririga-indoor-maps/docs/_pages/install-tririga.markdown

    1. Add this line of code below it `this.fire("refresh-building", {newBuildingId: newBuilding._id});`.
    1. Click on the `Upload View File` icon and choose the file you just edited.
    1. Click `Save & Close` link from the links at the top right.

+1. Modify existing Locate UX app to open new LocateMap UX app.
+   1. Navigate to the Web View Designer (Tools > Web View Designer).
+   1. Click on `triLocate`.
+   1. Click on `triview-locate-dev.html`.
+   1. Click on the `Download View File` icon.
+   1. Edit the `triview-locate-devhtml` file downloaded.
+   1. Search for this line of code `listeners:`.
+   1. Add the following code BEFORE the listeners line:

+      ```
+      observers: [ "_checkEsriStatus(_buildingLookup)", ],

+      _checkEsriStatus: function(e) {
+         if (this.overrideBuildingId != "" && this._buildingLookup[0] && this._buildingLookup[0].esriMapId) {
+            this._isEsriMapAvailable = false;
+            var currentUrl = window.location.href;
+            var newUrl = currentUrl.substring(0,currentUrl.indexOf("overrideBuildingId=") + 19) + this._buildingLookup[0].buildingRecordId;
+            newUrl = newUrl.replace("locate", "locateMap");
+            window.location.href = newUrl;
+         } else {
+            this._isEsriMapAvailable = false;
+         }
+      },

+      _refreshBuilding: function(e) {
+         this.overrideBuildingId = e.detail.newBuildingId;
+         this._checkEsriStatus(e);
+      },
+      ```

+   1. Click on the `Upload View File` icon and choose the file you just edited.
+   1. Click `Save & Close` link from the links at the top right.
+   1. Click in the `Production Filename` field back in the "Web View Metata data triLocate-triLocate" page.
+   1. Change the filename value to be `triview-locate-dev`.
+      Note: Switching the production filename to be the same as the development filename should be used for testing.
+For production, you will want to re-vulcanize the web view which will put these changes in the `triview-locate.html` file.

 #### B) Enabling Buildings